How to Identify a Frozen Pipe

 Safe Methods to Thaw Frozen Pipes

-Always start with two critical steps before applying any heat: shut off the main water supply valve and open the affected faucet (both hot and cold handles).
+Always start with two critical steps before applying any heat: shut off the main water supply valve if there's any chance the pipe will leak once thawed, and open the affected faucet (both hot and cold handles).
 Opening the faucet relieves pressure and lets melting ice drain out as you work.
-Keep towels nearby.
+Keep towels and buckets nearby.

-Then, apply heat starting at the section closest to the faucet and work your way outward toward the frozen area — never start in the middle.
+Then, apply heat starting at the section closest to the faucet and work your way outward toward the frozen area.
+Never start in the middle, and never concentrate heat on a single spot.

 The Safest DIY Thawing Methods